shopsys/monorepo-tools/docs/introduction/entities.md

 [Multilanguage property](/docs/introduction/domain-multidomain-multilanguage.md#multilanguage-attribute) is an array and has to be indexed by `locale` - a string identifier of language (you can find them in [`domains.yml`](/project-base/app/config/domains.yml)).
 An example of such property is a `descriptions` in the `BrandData` example above.
-Data factory has to prepare this array to contain keys for all locales because translation entities are created by these array items (even if their value is null).
+Data factory has to create an item in this array for each locale, otherwise translation entities would not be created correctly (a translation entity should exist for each locale, even with null values).
 Therefore the multidomain field has phpdoc `string[]|null[]`.

 #### Data objects